Homeric Poems, a beautiful blend of architecture, nature and the classics.

-There’s nothing quite like Greece in the summer and this year, my travels took me to Thera (Santorini), famed for its whitewashed cliffs and caldera views.
+There’s nothing quite like Greece in the summer and in particular, Thera (Santorini), famed for its whitewashed cliffs and caldera views.
 The island is a bucket list destination for many, but it is more than just breathtaking vistas calling.
-The region is steeped in ancient world history and great literary traditions, and my journey was inspired by Homer’s Odyssey.
+The region is steeped in ancient world history and great literary traditions.

-Santorini sunsets are incomparable to anything I’ve seen elsewhere in the world and Homeric's cocktails are the perfect accompaniment.
+Santorini sunsets are incomparable to anything elsewhere in the world and Homeric's cocktails are the perfect accompaniment.
 The service is undeniably 5-star.
 Every staff member greets you with a 'kalimera' or 'kalispera' and goes above and beyond to ensure your comfort; experience what Greek hospitality is all about here!
 The food?
-I typically keep choices simple and yet Homeric Poems manages to delight.
-An order of grilled prawns and Greek salad arrive exquisitely presented on a volcanic rock-like platter.
+Well, an order of grilled prawns and Greek salad arrive exquisitely presented on a volcanic rock-like platter.
 The resident chef, Dimitris Skarmoutsos is a household Greek name who previously worked in fine dining establishments within Sheraton hotels.

 At the entrance (and very top) of Homeric, is an abandoned fishing boat that is the first fishing boat registered and recorded in the island’s modern history.
 Installed as art, it is also one of the most photographed sights on the island.
 The boat depicts the challenges that were faced by Odysseus on his journey to reach home in The Odyssey.